CollectionBuilder/cb-docs/_change-log/cb-cdm-done.md

 ---
-title: CollectionBuilder-CONTENTdm Depreciated, use CSV!
+title: CollectionBuilder-CONTENTdm Deprecated, use CSV!
 release: 2023-11-03
 ---

-The CollectionBuilder-CONTENTdm template has been fully depreciated.
+The CollectionBuilder-CONTENTdm template has been fully deprecated.
 CB-CDM has not been actively developed for years, and use cases are better served by the more powerful and flexible [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).
 Details specific to CB-CDM have been removed from the main cb-docs (see [Legacy Docs](/cb-docs/docs/legacy/) for reference).